framefactory/webapp-typescript-template/README.md

 # webapp-template
-Template for a dockerized web application based on Node.js, React, Webpack
+Template for a dockerized web application based on Node.js, TypeScript, React, Webpack